niaid/niaid-design-system/Readme.md

 ## Running the Project

-To view the site in a locally-hosted sandbox, run 'gulp.'
+To view the site in a locally-hosted sandbox, run 'gulp' from within ./niaid-design-system.
 This will open a localhost url with the project running.

 ```
 gulp